 Visibility is often excellent, and The Basin features a natural rock pool protected by a reef, making it a safe and calm environment for beginners and families.

-For more experienced swimmers and divers, you can swim out into the bay and explore the deeper parts of this natural wonder.
+For more experienced swimmers and scuba divers, you can swim out into the bay and explore the deeper parts of this natural wonder.
 You might even spot the occasional stingray or octopus hiding among the rocks.

-Avoid stepping on or touching the coral, and take care not to disturb the marine life.
+However, as the island is part of a unique and diverse ecosystem, try to avoid stepping on or touching the coral, and take care not to disturb the marine life.

 Nearby facilities

-The basin, with nearby accessible toilets, showers, and BBQ facilities just five minutes away, is perfect for a family day out.
+The Basin, with nearby accessible toilets, showers, and BBQ facilities just five minutes away, is perfect for a family day out.

-The shallow waters are ideal for a cooling swim, snorkelling, paddle boarding, and for children.
+The shallow waters are ideal for a cooling swim, snorkelling, paddleboarding, and for children.

 No snorkel gear?
 No worries – you can still experience this underwater wonderland as snorkel and flipper sets are available for hire.

-In peak season between November to January, WA’s surf lifesavers patrol beaches on weekends.
+In peak season, between November to January, WA’s surf lifesavers patrol beaches on weekends.

 How to get around Rottnest Island